anuraghazra/github-readme-stats/readme.md

 I open-source almost everything I can, and I try to reply to everyone needing help using these projects.
 Obviously, this takes time.
 You can use this service for free.

-However, if you are using this project and happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-
+However, if you are using this project and are happy with it or just want to encourage me to continue creating stuff, there are few ways you can do it :-

 - Giving proper credit when you use github-readme-stats on your readme, linking back to it :D
 - Starring and sharing the project :rocket: